+<h3>MCMC Software and Resources

-MCMC Software and Resources.
-After running a bootstrap for 30 s, simulation error is usually negligible (and 1 s is adequate for most one-dimensional distributions).
+<bt>After running a bootstrap for 30 seconds, simulation error is usually negligible (and 1 second is adequate for most one-dimensional distributions).
 The duration of a nontrivial MCMC is much longer.
 Compared with bootstrapping, each simulation replication is less efﬁcient and most MCMC models are much more complex.
 Models may require several minutes of computer time to get a rough estimate and 1 hour or more before simulation error is negligible.
 To reduce development time, we agree with Gelman and Hill (2007, p.
-345) that similar models should be run initially with non-Bayesian software that uses maximum likelihood (ML; see also Gelman et al., 2020, section 5).17
+345) that similar models should be run initially with non-Bayesian software that uses maximum likelihood (ML; see also Gelman et al., 2020, section 5).<fnc>17

+<fn>17Although MCMC is less computationally efﬁcient, it has at least three beneﬁts over typical ML approaches.
+First, ML cannot incorporate prior information.
+Second, ML approaches ﬁx the estimates of variance parameters instead of allowing their uncertainty to inform lower level parameter estimates appropriately (Gelman & Hill, 2007, p.
+345).
+Third, ML ﬁnds only the mode of the likelihood distribution, whereas MCMC can capture many features of the target distribution, like its mean, modes, and quantiles (Robert & Casella, 2004, Section 9.4).

-Most recent Bayesian books use Stan (plus R or Julia) for their computational examples.18 Stan’s syntax is ﬂexible, and even can address frequentist models that may be impossible to run in frequentist software.
+<bt>Most recent Bayesian books use Stan (plus R or Julia) for their computational examples.<fnc>18 Stan’s syntax is ﬂexible and can even address frequentist models that may be impossible to run in frequentist software.
 It decides many technical details; for instance, the user does not need to determine the posterior distribution—only the prior and likelihood equations that ultimately deﬁne it.

+<fn>18 The BUGS and JAGS programs were the community’s favorites before Stan’s release in 2012.
+Their strengths and weaknesses are covered in Stan Development team, 2020, ch 32; Lunn, Spiegelhalter, Thomas, & Best, 2009 and their subsequent discussion; Plummer 2017, Appendix A. Software such as SAS and Mplus have released MCMC routines, although we expect most books will continue to target the Stan syntax.

-Typically, a researcher (a) manipulates the data set with R, (b) estimates the model with MCMC software (such as Stan, BUGS, or JAGS), and (c) diagnoses convergence and views the model results in R again.
+<bt>Typically, a researcher (1) manipulates the data set with R, (2) estimates the model with MCMC software (such as Stan, BUGS, or JAGS), and (3) diagnoses convergence and views the model results in R again.
 This workﬂow is demonstrated in most recent applied Bayesian books (e.g., Albert, 2009; Carlin & Louis, 2009; Gelman et al., 2013; Gelman et al., 2020; Gelman & Hill, 2007; Gill, 2008; McElreath, 2020a).
-Presently there exist a number of R packages that facilitate the use of Stan directly from R. Packages like the ‘brms’ and ‘rstanarm’ packages provide convenient “wrappers” for Stan, so that researchers can use familiar R syntax to conduct Bayesian analyses (Bürkner, 2018; Goodrich, Gabry, Ali, & Brilleman, 2020).
-The ‘rethinking’ package, intended for use alongside Statistical Rethinking (McElreath, 2020a; McElreath, 2020b) provides a syntax closer to actual Stan syntax.
+Presently there exist a number of R packages that facilitate the use of Stan directly from R. Packages like the ‘brms’ and ‘rstanarm’ packages provide convenient “wrappers” for Stan, so that researchers can use familiar R syntax to conduct Bayesian analyses (Bürkner, 2018; Goodrich et al., 2020).
+The “rethinking” package, intended for use alongside Statistical Rethinking (McElreath, 2020a, 2020b) provides a syntax closer to actual Stan syntax.
 Finally, the ‘cmdstanr’ and ‘rstan’ packages provide full Stan functionality and use the full Stan syntax (Gabry & Cesnovar, 2021; Stan Development Team, 2020).
-For most users there will be little difference between the ‘cmdstanr’ and ‘rstan’ packages, although ‘cmdstanr’ is slightly ahead of the ‘rstan’ package in terms of available features and tends to use a slightly more current version of the Stan program.
-For non-R users a variety of similar packages are available in other programs (e.g., Python).
+For most users, there will be little difference between the ‘cmdstanr’ and ‘rstan’ packages, although ‘cmdstanr’ is slightly ahead of the ‘rstan’ package in terms of available features and tends to use a slightly more current version of the Stan program.
+For non-R users, a variety of similar packages are available in other programs (e.g., Python).